 Baka

-The Anglo community is large, organized, and woven into daily life — multiple shuls, English-friendly schools, neighborhood WhatsApp groups for everything from gemach to shiurim.
-Restaurants, cafes, and shops along Derech Beit Lechem mean you rarely need to leave the neighborhood for daily needs.
-Property here holds value through downturns and appreciates steadily; resale liquidity is among the best in the city.
+Baka is many Anglo families’ first choice and remains one of Jerusalem’s most consistently in-demand neighbourhoods.
+The combination of pre-1948 stone houses, modern renovated apartments, dati-leumi character, and a genuinely walkable feel keeps demand far ahead of supply.
+The Anglo community is large, organised, and woven into daily life — multiple shuls, English-friendly schools, neighbourhood WhatsApp groups for everything from gemach to shiurim.
+Restaurants, cafes, and shops along Derech Beit Lechem mean you rarely need to leave for daily needs.
+Resale liquidity is among the best in the city.

 German Colony